tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 {{< /expand >}}

+Now you can initiate a simple checkout payment.
+It's enough to create a payment order with your Project ID and an acceptable amount and currency.

 If you want to sell products (as Game keys, Virtual items, Virtual currency) then easily add the necessary sales information about your products to the project.

 {{< expand "Add a Game key to the project" " " >}}